 “We can’t just think of this problem as: there was a mining legacy back in the 1800s and we just have to manage the problem of what was left from that time.
 It’s an ongoing process that we have to be aware of,” Singer said.
 “When you think of the amounts of contaminated sediment and the amounts of mercury that are out there, it’s pretty scary.
 Everything we tested, every creature, had methylmercury in it.
 It’s invisible.
 That’s the part that’s challenging.
 Even when it’s in the creatures, you can’t see it.”

-Envision how a scientist measures mercury in the water at Malakoff Diggins State Historic Park.
-Roll your mouse over the image below to listen:
+Listen in as a scientist measures mercury in the water at Malakoff Diggins State Historic Park.

 Speaker 1: So, I don’t know if you can hear but this is our gauge and then we have two meters in the water.
 So, there’s one meter there to tell us how much water is in the stream and then that black type over there is how cloudy the water is.
 We’re down here, we’re not, we don’t see the same orange, right?
 So the two streams kind of come close a little bit, but during storm events, you see a lot of it.
 Speaker 2: So this is where you’re measuring?
 Speaker 1: This is where we’re measuring and we take measurements right at the tunnel too and here we measure continuously.